 Labels can literally make or break a parcel.
 They have a wide variety of purposes, from warning about the contents to indicating when certain checks have taken place.
 Parcel labels can be used to instruct the receiver on how to treat the parcel, for example ‘Handle with care’, ‘Do not bend’ or ‘Do not crush’.
 These instructions could mean the difference between a product arriving in perfect condition or in pieces.
 Marking fragile parcels with a ‘FRAGILE’ label may seem like a small detail but could actually save you a lot of money.

-Another example is quality control labels, which indicate what stage of the QC process the package is at and are usually colour coded for quick and easy identification.
-Without these labels time could be wasted needlessly re-checking parcels, so it’s best to keep a stock of these on hand too.
+Another example is quality control labels.
+Their use indicates the stage of the QC process the package is at.
+They and are usually colour coded for quick identification too.
+Without using these labels, time could be wasted needlessly re-checking parcels.

-Keeping a good number of quality packing knives on hand really is essential to keeping your process running smoothly (and without injuries!).
+Keeping a good number of quality packing knives on hand really is essential to keeping your process running smoothly.
 There are many varieties designed for different applications, but all are designed to make the life of workers easier when cutting packaging materials.
-If there aren’t enough packing knives to hand, people may resort to using scissors, regular knives or attempting to open parcels entirely by hand, all of which is dangerous.
+If there aren’t enough packing knives to hand, people may resort to using scissors or attempting to open parcels by hand.
+Both of which can be dangerous.

 They have various safety features to ensure safe use, for example this pocket safety cutter features a blunted safety tip.
 Or, if you opt for an auto loading knife, you can benefit from an ergonomic handle with rubber grip and a chamber that stores 5 new blades.
 For an option that both right handed and left handed workers can use, why not select an ambidextrous safety cutter with the added bonus of a safety blade/guard activation system.